OSRS Grand Exchange (GE) 2020

 - • Robin Hood hat: 8 per 4 hours

-Bonds were introduced to the game for a means to buy gold directly from Jagex and for players to purchase membership upgrades.
-One bond equals 14 days of in-game membership, and with fluctuating black market gold prices, it can also be cheap than paying for membership directly.
+Bonds were introduced to the game as a means to buy gold directly from Jagex, and for players to purchase membership upgrades.
+One bond can be spent on 14 days of in-game membership.
+With fluctuating gold prices from marketplaces such as PlayerAuctions, it can also be cheaper than paying for membership directly.

 Players that do manage to flip bonds tend to advertise to players in F2P worlds to appeal to impatient players that don’t want to wait for their GE orders to fulfill.
-This would be a better route as you can convert the Bond on-demand instead of investing gold and re-listing it on the exchange.
+Doing so means a bond can be sold on the spot, rather than investing gold and re-listing it on the Exchange.

 OSRS Grand Exchange Flipping